582-41W-VA/Project-OMS/02-Proposal.md

 ## Technologies we will use:
 We will leverage a combination of technologies to create a robust, user-friendly, and scalable OMS solution.
 - **Front-end Development:** Andy Vo will utilize HTML, CSS, and JavaScript to create the user interface of the Order Management System, ensuring a responsive and interactive experience for end-users.
-- **Back-end Development:** Rishi Vijaybahadursingh Sisodia will leverage JavaScript for back-end development, implementing essential functionalities such as data processing, authentication, and database management to support the OMS.
+- **Back-end Development:** Rishi Vijaybahadursingh Sisodia will leverage JavaScript for back-end development, implementing essential functionalities such as data processing, and database management to support the OMS.
 - **Full Stack Development:** SK Tanveer Ali, as the senior full-stack developer, will lead the development efforts using Python and Django.
 This robust stack will facilitate the creation of a scalable and efficient back-end infrastructure integrated seamlessly with the front-end design.
+This includes authentication, api integration, and database management.
 - **Design Tools:** Moonhee Kim and Lesmy Perez will utilize Adobe Suite and Figma for wireframing, design, prototyping, and documentation, ensuring a visually appealing and user-friendly interface for the Order Management System.

 ## Our Approach: